marcduiker/azure-functions-university/lessons/configuration-dotnet.md

 ## 4. Manage app settings using Azure CLI

-Next to using the Azure Functions Core Tools the Azure CLI can also be used to manage app settings of a Function App in Azure.
+Next to using the Azure Functions Core Tools, the Azure CLI can also be used to manage app settings of a Function App in Azure.
+It does not publish local settings to Azure.
+It manages the settings in the Function App directly.

 ### Steps